harvester/harvesterhci.io/kb/2023-01-12/evict_replicas_from_a_disk.md

 ## Preparation

-The doc describes how to evict a Longhorn disk with the `kubectl` command.
-Before it, the user needs to make sure the environment is set up correctly.
+This document describes how to evict Longhorn disks using the `kubectl` command.
+Before that, users must ensure the environment is set up correctly.
 There are two recommended ways to do this:

-1. Log in to any server role node and become root (`sudo -i`).
+1. Log in to any management node and switch to root (`sudo -i`).
 1. Download Kubeconfig file and use it locally
     - Install `kubectl` and `yq` program manually.
     - Open Harvester GUI,  click `support` at the bottom left of the page and click `Download KubeConfig` to download the Kubeconfig file.